• Skip to primary navigation

 The question of whether you can have a close relationship with an addict often arises when they enter — or talk about entering — treatment.

 Rehab can be an important step in rebuilding a broken relationship because it represents wanting to get help and improve.
-One the of the more rewarding aspects of rebuilding a relationship with someone in recovery is that you can help motivate them to enter a recovery program and stay on track.
+One of the more rewarding aspects of rebuilding a relationship with someone in recovery is that you can help motivate them to enter a recovery program and stay on track.

-Understand That Recovery Is a Challenge
+Do You and They Understand Recovery Is a Challenge?

 At the same time, it’s important to understand that rehab is only the start of your loved one’s journey.
 As with any long process, there will likely be setbacks.
 You shouldn’t expect to remove all boundaries and go back to how things were in the past just because a person has gone through a rehab program.